 Your support has enabled Mwinpog Dan-yi to double her agricultural productivity and feed her five children and aging mother all year round.

-Location:Five districts in the Upper East Region (Talensi, Bongo, Kassena-Nankana West and Nabdam) and two in the Upper West Region (Lawra and Jirapa) of Ghana.
+Four districts (Talensi, Bongo, Kassena-Nankana West and Nabdam) and one municipality (Kassena Nankana) in the Upper East Region and two districts (Lawra and Jirapa) in the Upper West Region of Ghana.